 I made some sugar scrubs.
 That’s right.
 I made some super sexy sugar scrubs, which is pretty hysterical because I am so not sexy.
 Cute, maybe.
 But never sexy, unless you’re my husband – and he has to say that.
 I think it’s in our marital vows somewhere.

-Anyways, this Red Wine Sugar Scrub is amazing.
+Anyways, this Red Wine Body Scrub is amazing.
 It’s a gorgeous shade of red.
 It smells delicious.
 And it’s all mine.
 MINE, I say, MINE!
 I don’t have to share this one with the kids because, well, kids and booze is bad.
 Enough said.

 This gorgeous red wine sugar scrub will be placed on Mommy’s Shelf in the shower and I have every intention of using it up as fast as I can.
 Why?
 Well because I deserve it, but in addition to this, turbinado sugar is an excellent way to exfoliate your body, honey, and coconut oil moisture and soothe irritated skin, and red wine improves blood circulation to give you a healthy glow!
 It’s perfect for someone like me who hates to wear makeup – so bring on all of the natural rouge, people!

 Okay, like I said, it’s been a long week and I really have no place talking about anything beauty-related.
-So without further adieu, here’s an awesome homemade sugar scrub that will knock your socks off…and it really is a great way to use up any leftover wine that may be sitting around your kitchen.
+So without further adieu, this awesome homemade red wine body scrub that will knock your socks off…and it really is a great way to use up any leftover wine that may be sitting around your kitchen.

 RED WINE BODY SCRUB